Paulinus26/Billing-Observability-System-Stripe-Event-Monitoring-Failure-Detection/README.md

 Stripe CLI: Developer tooling for local event tunneling.

-System Design
+4. System Design

 This system utilizes Webhook-based Ingestion to handle the asynchronous nature of SaaS payments.
 Unlike a synchronous API call, billing events (like a card decline) happen outside the user's immediate session.

-Our design ensures Multi-Channel Delivery:
+The design ensures Multi-Channel Delivery:

 Immediate Action: Slack alerts for the Support team to handle urgent customer outreach.

 Historical Record: Database entries for the Engineering and Finance teams to track trends.

-Implementation
+5. Implementation

 Phase 1 — Infrastructure Setup